 I’ve mentioned a free-arm feature.
 It’s great because it allows you to sew cuffs or pant legs easily.

-You’ll have no troubles carrying it since it is lightweight and has a carrying handle.
+You’ll have no trouble carrying it since it is lightweight and has a carrying handle.

 If you want to enforce your kid’s imagination, here’s your solution.
 Get him or her Brother XM2710 sewing machine.